inadarei/hyper/_includes/attributes.md

 #### h:type

   - optional
-  - " Used in several media types for pointing to outside semantics, such as Schema.org directly or an ALPS descriptor.
+  - "Used in several media types for pointing to outside semantics, such as Schema.org directly or an ALPS descriptor.
 This can be seen in documents that focus on linked data, such as JSON-LD and HTML+RDFa." ([Hypermedia Project Charter](https://github.com/the-hypermedia-project/charter/blob/master/reference/hypermedia-elements.md))

+### h:transclude

+  - optional. true|false.
+Only valid in the context of a link object.
+  - Hints to a client whether a link should be transcluded (e.g. image).
+If a linked resource should be transcluded, a client should determine the appropriate media type by inspecting the media-type returned by the call to the URI.